 The Thames Basin Heaths Special Protection Area is one of the most important wildlife sites in Europe.
-We’re so lucky to have the heathland on our doorstep, it’s definitely something worth protecting.
-Even for people not interested in wildlife, if you value wild spaces, spare a thought for our rare ground-nesting birds.
+We’re so lucky to have this heathland paradise on our doorstep, it’s definitely something worth protecting.
+Even for people not interested in wildlife, if you value wild spaces, spare a thought for the rare ground-nesting birds.
 Without them, these places wouldn’t have such robust protection from development.

 - Sticking to paths.
 Keeping to paths reduces the risk of disturbing the rare birds that nest on the ground on the open heath.

 - Keeping dogs on paths and under your control.
 Keeping dogs on the track, and either close to you and in sight, or on a lead, from March to mid September avoids disturbing ground-nesting birds, and helps avoid adder and tick bites.
 Throwing a stick or ball down the track rather than into the heather is a great way to help.

 - Always bagging & binning.
 As well as being unpleasant and spreading disease, dog waste fertilises the ground, and kills off the heathland plants that make the Thames Basin Heaths special.
 Please always bag it & bin it, any bin will do.
 And if there’s no bin, or the bin is already full, please take it home.